jeffrade/kms_rs/README.md

  - Decrypt
  - GetPublicKey that reference asymmetric CMKs

-A full list of commands can be found [here](https://docs.aws.amazon.com/cli/latest/reference/kms/index.html#available-commands).
-One goal of this crate is to provide you some functionality natively to keep high-volume usage costs down.
+Because of this, one goal of this crate is to provide you some functionality natively to keep high-volume usage costs down.
 See the latest costs [here](https://aws.amazon.com/kms/pricing/).

 ### Future Goals

 #### Integration with AWS CloudHSM
+ - Add native commands that aren't covered under AWS Free Tier
  - CloudHSM details [here](https://aws.amazon.com/cloudhsm/)
  - Pricing calculation [here](https://aws.amazon.com/cloudhsm/pricing/)